Skip to main content

 Writing content items to the content store

-Content is written by the publishing API, which is used by back-end publishing apps such as Travel Advice Publisher.
+Content is written by the Publishing API, which is used by back-end publishing apps such as Travel Advice Publisher.

-To add or update a piece of content in the content store, make a PUT request:
+Within our infrastructure, to add or update a piece of content in the content store, make a PUT request:

-curl https://content-store.publishing.service.gov.uk/content<base_path> -X PUT \
+curl http://content-store/content<base_path> -X PUT \

 -H 'Content-type: application/json' \